Institutional Web site (CMS)

 Less than 5 people?
 Come visit us in SSB 120.

-Due to upcoming construction in the Information Technology offices, the CMS training/consultation schedule has been modified.
+Due to construction in the Information Technology offices, the CMS training/consultation schedule has been modified.
 IT staff will still offer two sessions per week.
 Sessions may be group training (if all users are attending new-user training.)
 Sign up for the next available training by calling or emailing the IT Services Call Center.
 Thank you for your patience and understanding.

 CMS Training/Consultation Schedule